 The extreme ecological diversity found at the Glacial Hills Pathway and Natural Area speaks to its statewide significance.
-The property contains 12 distinct habitat types, including two hardwood forest types, three wetland habitats, and the shrub thicket and wet mesic forest types that support more than 20 species of trees, over 100 species of flowers, and over 100 species of birds, including great-horned owls, eagles and the threatened red-shoulder hawk.
+The property contains 12 distinct habitat types, including two hardwood forest types, three wetland habitats, and the shrub thicket and wet mesic forest types that support more than 20 species of trees, more than 100 species of flowers, and more than 100 species of birds, including great-horned owls, eagles and the threatened red-shoulder hawk.
 Protection of this parcel also safeguards water quality in the beloved Chain of Lakes watershed.

-Grand Traverse Regional Land Conservancy assisted Antrim County and Forest Home Township in acquiring 345 acres of property which consolidated fragmented holdings into a contiguous 763-acre publicly-owned block.
-Although the parcels are owned by separate units of government, the natural area is administered as a single entity and shares a combined trail system of over 30 miles which are well-suited for hiking, biking, cross country skiing, hunting and wildlife viewing.
-Located only 1/2 mile northwest of the Village of Bellaire, the successful protection of this land coupled with the trail system allows for the numerous, widely-recognized economic benefits of trails and greenway corridors to impact the entire Bellaire community.
+GTRLC assisted Antrim County and Forest Home Township in acquiring 345 acres of property which consolidated fragmented holdings into a contiguous 763-acre publicly-owned block.
+Although the parcels are owned by separate units of government, the natural area is administered as a single entity and shares a combined trail system of over 30 miles.
+These trails are well-suited for hiking, biking, cross-country skiing, hunting and wildlife viewing.